 The two-year embedded Honour program is completed as part of the final two years of the Degree.
 One Honours unit in each semester replaces a unit from the Bachelor degree.
 Students are able access materials and resources from the units which are replaced.
 The Honours units directly support students with the foundation knowledge to complete a literature review, develop a research proposal, implement the project, and write it up in the form of a journal article.
 The Honours units are completed with Honours students from the School of Allied Health, physiotherapy, social work and speech pathology, which provides a valuable interprofessional experience in addition to research experience.

-Available projects reflect a range of clinical and professional areas which could include assistive technology, mental health, aged care, and paediatrics.
-Each project has a supervision team which works closely with the student and brings clinical/professional or research methods expertise.
+Available projects reflect a range of clinical and professional areas which could include assistive technology, mental health, aged care, paediatrics, rehabilitation, and learning and teaching.
+Each project has a supervision team which works closely with students and brings clinical/professional or research methods expertise,.

 Check the relevant handbook for details of the Honours program